ballerina-attic/securing-restful-services-with-ldap/README.md

             scopes: ["update_order"]
         }
     }
-    updateOrder(endpoint client, http:Request req, string orderId) {
+    resource function updateOrder(http:Caller caller, http:Request req, string orderId) {
-        json updatedOrder = check req.getJsonPayload();
+        var updatedOrder = req.getJsonPayload();

+        if (updatedOrder is json) {
-        // Get untainted value if `orderId` is a valid input orderId = getUntaintedStringIfValid(orderId);
+            // Get untainted value if `orderId` is a valid input string validOrderId = getUntaintedStringIfValid(orderId);

-        // Find the order that needs to be updated and retrieve it in JSON format. json existingOrder = ordersMap[orderId];
+            // Find the order that needs to be updated and retrieve it in JSON format. json existingOrder = ordersMap[validOrderId];

             // Get untainted json value if it is a valid json existingOrder = getUntaintedJsonIfValid(existingOrder);
             updatedOrder = getUntaintedJsonIfValid(updatedOrder);

             // Updating existing order with the attributes of the updated order. if (existingOrder != null) {

                 existingOrder.Order.Name = updatedOrder.Order.Name;
                 existingOrder.Order.Description = updatedOrder.Order.Description;
-            ordersMap[orderId] = existingOrder;
+                ordersMap[validOrderId] = existingOrder;
             } else {
-            existingOrder = "Order : " + orderId + " cannot be found.";
+                existingOrder = "Order : " + validOrderId + " cannot be found.";
             }

-        http:Response response;
+            http:Response response = new;
             // Set the JSON payload to the outgoing response message to the client. response.setPayload(existingOrder);
-        // Send response to the client.
+            // Send response to the caller.
-        _ = client->respond(response);
+            var responseToCaller = caller->respond(response);
+            if (responseToCaller is error) {
+                log:printError("Error sending response", err = responseToCaller);
             }
+        } else if (updatedOrder is error) {
+            var responseToCaller = caller->respond("Error in extracting json payload from request");
+            if (responseToCaller is error) {
+                log:printError("Error sending response", err = responseToCaller);
+            }
+        }
+    }

-    @Description { value: "Resource that handles the HTTP DELETE requests, which are directed to the path '/orders/<orderId>' to delete an existing Order." }
+    // Resource that handles the HTTP DELETE requests, which are
+    // directed to the path '/orders/<orderId>' to delete an existing Order.
     @http:ResourceConfig {
         methods: ["DELETE"],
         path: "/order/{orderId}",